LynxxHub/ASP.NET-Auth-under-the-hood-test/README.md

 - **Not for production use:** It's not a complete solution for real applications.

 ## Next Steps
-I plan to improve my customized .NET identity system for future web projects, using what I've learned here.
+I plan to improve my customized [.NET identity template](https://github.com/LynxxHub/ASP.NET-Custom-Identity-Starter), using what I've learned here.